minimaxir/gemimg/README.md

 ## Quick, Fun Demo

 You can demo chat-apps very quickly with simpleaichat!
-First, you will need to get an OpenAI API key, and then with one line of code:
+First, you will need to get a Gemini API key (from a project which has billing information)L

 ```py3
 from gemimg import GemImg